The soup is particularly good served with crusty French or Italian loaf bread for dipping.

 3 Add the fish, tomatoes and the garlic and cook for another 2-3 minutes, stirring often.

-4 Add the orange zest, cayenne and saffron, then pour in the shellfish stock or whatever stock you are using.
+4 Add the orange zest, cayenne and saffron, then add the shellfish stock or whatever stock you are using.
 In a pinch you could even use chicken or vegetable stock, but the flavor of the soup will be different.
 Simmer this gently – do not let it get to a rolling boil – for 20 minutes, stirring occasionally.

-5 Get another pot ready.
+5 Purée the soup: Get another pot ready.
 Fill a blender a third of the way with the soup and blend it on high (starting on low then increasing to high) for 1 minute, or until it is well puréed.
 Work in batches to purée the rest of the soup.
 Pour the puréed soup into the clean pot.

 Serve garnished with bacon bits or dill fronds, and alongside some crusty bread.
 A dry rose or light red wine would go well with this; I’d suggest a Beaujolais or a Pinot Noir.